 Mesos introduces the concept of resource offer.
 Whenever there are idle servers, Mesos creates an offer and sends it to the framework.
 The framework either accepts or rejects the offer made by Mesos.
 It accepts the offer if the resources being allocated are sufficient to run the task.
 Otherwise, it rejects the offer.
 There are policies to decide which framework has to be offered the resources.
 Once the task run by framework is done and the resources are idle, it is available to be re-offered by Mesos.
+There are 4 components to the scheduler: The coordinator, worker, framework scheduler, and executer.

-2For example, Redis can be used as a distributed in-memory cache because of
+&lt;sup>2For example, Redis can be used as a distributed in-memory cache because of

-Figure 7.3: Mesos Scheduling
+Figure 8.3: Mesos Scheduling